isopod-cloud/chasm/README.md

 	chasm mesh -n "my-network" --url file:///app/mount/stack
 ```

-When prompted, enter a pre shared key
+When prompted, enter a pre shared key (PSK).
+It should be atleast 8 characters.
+PSKs used during the IKEv2 (Internet Key Exchange) to secure traffic between the two peers while they work on generating random keys to use to talk to each other.
+[More about pre shared keys here](https://en.wikipedia.org/wiki/Pre-shared_key)

 ### Tearing down a mesh network